extremenetworks/Integrations/CheckPoint/idtoip/README.md

 * To integrate with Check Point we can use LigthSpeed module available in Extreme Connect.
 The configution file: `/usr/local/Extreme_Networks/NetSight/wildfly/standalone/configuration/connect/LightSpeedHandler.xml` The content of the file can be adjusted = the module will de displayed as “CheckPointRSSO”:
 ![Extreme Connect](ConnectConfig.png "Extreme Connect")
 * Server = IP address or FQDN of the Check Point firewall.
-* Password = Shared Secret for radius communication from Extreme Management Center to Check Point.
+* Password = Shared Secret for radius communication from ExtremeCloud IQ - Site Engine to Check Point.
 ![Extreme Connect](ConnectConfig1.png "Extreme Connect")
 * Module enabled = True
 * Radius interim message interval should be lower then timeout configured on Check Point